Conventional Loans in PA: Homebuyer Requirements

 There are a few specific requirements that borrowers need to meet to qualify for a conventional loan in Pennsylvania.

-- Second, borrowers need to have a down payment of at least 3% for an owner-occupied primary residence.
+- Second, borrowers need a down payment of at least 3% for an owner-occupied primary residence.
 The down payment can be your own money or gifted money from a family member or friend.

 - Third, borrowers must have no more than a 45% debt-to-income ratio.
 Your monthly debt payments (including your proposed mortgage) should not exceed 45% of your monthly gross income.

 - Fourth, borrowers need to have steady employment and income.
-Lenders will typically want to see two years of employment history, although they may make exceptions for borrowers with solid credit scores and other factors.
+Lenders typically want to see two years of employment history, although they may make exceptions for borrowers with solid credit scores and other factors.

 - Fifth, borrowers should ideally have cash reserves equal to at least three months of their mortgage payment.
 This shows lenders that you have the financial resources to cover any unexpected expenses that may come up.